dgoffredo/stag/src/python/README.md

-The first procedure, `bdlat->python-modules`, takes a list of type definitions from the `bdlat` module, such as `bdlat-sequence` and `bdlat-enumeration`, and returns a list containing two `python-module` objects.
+The first procedure, `bdlat->python-modules`, takes a list of type definitions from the `bdlat` module, such as `bdlat-sequence` and `bdlat-enumeration`, and returns a list containing three `python-module` objects.
 The first `python-module` object contains `class` definitions compiled from the `bdlat` types.
 The second `python-module` object contains "jsonable" encoding and decoding functions that act on instances of any of the generated classes, and also contains some implementation details (the mapping from names in python to names in the schema).
+The third `python-module` object contains the definitions of base classes and functions used by any generated code, but is included separately to avoid the administration problem that could be caused by dependency on a generator-specific python library.

 The other procedure exported by [python.rkt](python.rkt) is `render-python`.
 `render-python` takes an instance of any of the `python-`-prefixed `struct`s